kikofernandez/programmingfightclub/books/grasp-book/parts/recap.md

 **Python**

-Python doesn't have access modifiers and uses (by convention) two underscores to mean that the attribute is private, i.e. the attribute `stars` should be written `__stars`.
+Python doesn't have access modifiers and uses (by convention) two underscores to mean that the attribute is private, e.g. the attribute `stars` should be written `__stars`.
 If you want the attribute to be public, just remove the double underscore.

 Unlike Java, the name of the class is not the constructor[^constructor], but rather